bvillasen/blog/astro/_posts/2020-04-23-transmited_flux_calculation.md

     phi = 1. / ( np.sqrt(np.pi) * b ) * np.exp( -1 * exponent**2 )
     tau = Lya_sigma * Lya_lambda  / H_cgs * n_HI_0 * phi * dv

-    #Add the Gaussian component from thi cell to the global optical depth along the line of sight
+    #Add the Gaussian component from this cell to the global optical depth along the line of sight
     tau_los += tau

   # Trim the ghost cells from the global optical depth